 Courtroom Audio Visual Requests

-There is no cost to reserve or use the audio/visual equipment.
+There is no cost to use the audio/visual equipment.
 However, Chester County does not provide personnel to operate the equipment during a trial or court proceeding.
 Our staff will set up and test the equipment, and troubleshoot if needed, but will not remain in the Courtroom during the trial or hearing.

 Typical Courtrooms have visual and audio presentation systems that include the following: